Skip to content

 The media file definitions introduced here generalize the concept of all media in BIDS.
 The existing photo suffix (used for photographs of anatomical landmarks, head localization coils, and tissue samples) predates this framework and covers a narrower use case — still images in specific electrophysiology and microscopy datatypes.

 The media suffixes (audio, video, audiovideo, image) are intended as the general-purpose mechanism for all media content in BIDS.
-In practice, a "photo" could equally be a video of an experimental setup with verbal narration, an audio recording describing electrode placement, or a drawing rather than a photograph.
 The media file framework should be generally adopted for new datatypes, and a future proposal may deprecate the photo suffix in favor of the broader image suffix with appropriate migration tooling (see bids-utils).

 Supported Formats